arafai/cats-presentation/PITCHME.md

 If a is an object in C, we’ll write its image in D as F a (no parentheses).
 But a category is not just objects — it’s objects and morphisms that connect them.
 A functor also maps morphisms — it’s a function on morphisms.
-But it doesn’t map morphisms willy-nilly — Anything with a map function.
+But it doesn’t map morphisms willy-nilly — it preserves connections.
+So if a morphism f in C connects object a to object b, f :: a -> b the image of f in D, F f, will connect the image of a to the image of b, F f :: F a -> F b.
 As you can see, a functor preserves the structure of a category: what’s connected in one category will be connected in the other category.
-But there’s something more to the structure of a category: there’s also the composition of morphisms.
+But there’s something more to the structure of a category: there’s also the composition of morphisms and the identity -  Functors must preserve the structure of a category.

 ---